GaryManv/SQL-Project/cleaning_data.md

 **analytics**
-5.1) checking for columns with null for every value (answer: userid column can be removed) 5.2) removing duplicate rows filtering by visitid
+5.1) checking for columns with null for every value (answer: userid column can be removed) 5.2) removing duplicate rows filtering by visitid (unique id number is 148642) 5.3) converting date intger to date format

 Queries:
 1)select sku, count(*)>1 as duplicate_sku from products group by sku having count(*)>1